Stocks have taken a big hit over the past month, and many investors are panicked. They’ve stopped buying and started unloading everything.

 That means using it as insurance – a hedge – against today’s volatile market.
 Like gold, Bitcoin won’t plunge along with stocks.
 And if the blockchain truly disrupts the payments sector, then the cryptocurrency’s value will soar over time.

 - Tech ETF: If you don’t want to buy Bitcoin directly, take a look at ARK Web x.0 ETF (NYSE ARCA: ARKW).
 It’s a “next-generation Internet” exchange-traded fund focused on the cloud, Big Data, the Internet of Everything, e-commerce and social media.
-It’s also invested in Bitcoin Investment Trust (OTC: GBTC), an ETF that tracks the price of the cryptocurrency – but is only open to hedge funds, ETFs and wealthy accredited investors.
+It’s also invested in Bitcoin Investment Trust (OTC: GBTC), an ETF that tracks the price of the cryptocurrency – but is only open to hedge funds and wealthy accredited investors.
+Its largest holdings include Netflix Inc. (Nasdaq: NFLX), Amazon.com Inc. (Nasdaq: AMZN) and Facebook Inc. (Nasdaq: FB).
+In other words, ARKW is a “twofer” that gives you limited exposure to Bitcoin and a stake in several leading Web giants.

 And that makes Bitcoin good long-term insurance – with the potential for huge gains in the years to come.

-That’s just the kind of investment we’re looking for in this – the most volatile market since 2008.
+That’s just the kind of investment we’re looking for in this – the worst market since 2008.